Shtting in the bush

 The Australian Army teaches that a hole should be dug at least 30cm deep as a toilet.
 This makes good sense and is deep enough to stop dingoes digging it up.
 A toilet site should be well away from the camp area and in a place where it is not likely to be tripped over by others.
 And I have to say, please, please do not shit near water ways!

 Why do I have to say this, simply because of the amount of toilet paper and faeces I have seen left by filthy people in the bush!
+Most Parking Bays are littered with wind blown shit covered toilet paper.
+Some people are just plain lazy at best and thoughtless at worst.

 Please watch this educational video by Jim McNab.
 He reflects my views fairly well in this two part video series.

 Like everyone else, I love a campfire.
 It seems to make a natural focal point for any camp.
-But often there is no wood, or it is just too dangerous to light a fire.
-But I have enjoyed many nights without the glow of a fire and recommend everyone try it.
+But sometimes there is no wood, or it is just too dangerous to light a fire.
+I have enjoyed many nights without the glow of a fire and recommend everyone try it.

 If you do have a fire make sure it is extinguished before leaving.
 I usually throw our wash water over the embers as the last thing before leaving a site.
 I am not convinced burying a fire is the right thing to do, sometimes it hides the hot embers and someone else can stumble over it, either in their vehicle or on foot, which is even worse.
 I do agree though, it is sometimes prudent to cover the embers, but I guess as is often the case, common sense should rule.